After reading the government info I knew seeking advice was best for my pensions

 How did I choose a financial adviser?

-I filled in an online form on the website of Unividual via my google search and was put in touch with Greg Harris, who has become a my trusted financial adviser.
+I filled in an online form on the website and was put in touch with Greg, who has become my trusted financial adviser.

-What was it like when I started working with my financial adviser?
+What was it like when I started working with my personal financial planner?

 He explained the way he works and how his fees are paid and I was clear that charges would apply and that some products might earn him commission.
 He explored how much information and paperwork I would want to review in my decision making and has made sure that he keeps to that.
 He knows that I wanted to get rid of the two huge filing drawers that had previously contained my pensions paperwork.